Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Method

-This approach leverages a diffusion model to adapt images by inverting an input image into its corresponding noise vector and then resampling it using an emotion regressor to guide the transformation towards an image that evokes a more modulated emotional response compared to the original input.
-By employing this method, the approach introduces flexible changes to the image, affecting not only its low-level appearance but also its high-level content.

-For our implementation, we use the stable diffusion model SDXL as the backbone \cite{podell2023sdxl}.
-Additionally, we incorporate null-text optimization (NTO) to invert the input image into its corresponding latent noise vector while preserving its editability \cite{mokady2023null}.
-To meet \crit{}, we then denoise the latent vector using two conditioning mechansims: (1) classifier guidance \cite{dhariwal2021diffusion} to direct the denoising process towards an image aligned with neutral valence and reduced arousal; (2) classifier-free guidance \cite{ho2022classifier} using the input image's caption to ensure the generated image retains the characteristics of the original input.
-Figure \ref{fig:diffusion} illustrates this approach.
+The third approach leverages a diffusion model to enable higher-level image adaptations while preserving overall image fidelity.
+Given an input image, \diff{} first inverts it into its corresponding noise vector using the diffusion model’s noise prediction and an inverse deterministic scheduler \cite{dhariwal2021diffusion,song2020denoising}.
+It then applies null-text optimization \cite{mokady2023null} to enhance editability of the latent representation.
+Subsequently, denoising is guided through two conditioning mechanisms: (1) classifier guidance (CG) \cite{dhariwal2021diffusion}, which steers the process toward neutral valence and low arousal (\emph{criteria~i \& ii}); and (2) classifier-free guidance (CFG) \cite{ho2022classifier}, which incorporates the caption of the original image to preserve content alignment (\emph{criterion~iv}).
+Using a pre-trained diffusion backbone helps maintain high perceived image quality (\emph{criterion~iii}).
+Figure~\ref{fig:diffusion} provides an overview.

-In the following, we define the three steps of our approach more formally.
-For a background on diffusion models and the related methods that support our approach, please refer to Appendix \ref{app:diffusion}.
+In the following, we formally detail each step of the proposed approach.
+For a background on diffusion models and the related methods that support our approach, please refer to Appendix~\ref{app:diffusion}.